nais/salsa/README.md

 ### Requirements

-We support `KMS providers` and `Cosign Keyless` for signing the attestation and for uploading the attestation to the registry.
+The action supports `KMS providers` key and `Cosign Keyless` id token to sign and upload the attestation to a registry.

-* Your workflow must set up an explicit authentication step for [KMS provider](https://docs.sigstore.dev/cosign/kms_support) or Workload Identity Federation before the `nais salsa`.
+* The workflow must set up an explicit authentication step for [KMS provider](https://docs.sigstore.dev/cosign/kms_support) or Workload Identity Federation before the `nais salsa`.